Narcissistic triangulation – what’s that all about? Let’s talk about positive triangulation first.

 So what can you do if you’re dealing with this?
 The harsh reality is that you have to open your eyes and see what the narc is doing to you.
 If they regularly flirt in front of you, that’s a huge red flag.
 Someone who loves and respects you just doesn’t behave like that.

 Research triangulation and start looking for the correlating behaviours in your relationship.
 Look for evidence.
 And once you find it, you’ll realize that this kind of behaviour is not going to stop.
-Narcissists are incapable of changing their behavior and everything they do is geared to getting supply, and destroying you in the process.
+Narcissists are incapable of changing their behaviour and everything they do is geared to getting supply, and destroying you in the process.

 Your only answer is to get out.
 I know that’s not going to be easy, but it is the only answer.
 No matter how long you’ve been in the relationship, no matter how scared you might be, you have to plan your exit strategy because if you don’t, you will spend the rest of your life in misery.
 You can’t be happy in a relationship with a narcissist.
 And I want you to know that there IS a way out.
 There is always a way out.

 However, while you’re planning your exit strategy, what you CAN do during this stage is to IGNORE the flirting.
 Don’t let the narc see that it’s upsetting you.
 Put on your poker face!
 By doing this, you deprive them of fuel and if you can perfect your poker face, they may at least let up on this particular tactic.

 Realising this, and coming to understanding and accepting it, is a big step… but it’s at the core of everything, across the board of narcissistic abuse as far as I’m concerned.
-If you loved yourself unconditionally, and had infinite self-worth, you would never, ever become a target… or a victim of a narc.
+If you loved yourself unconditionally, and had an unshakeable sense of self-worth, you would never, ever become a target… or a victim of a narc.
 You’d send them packing at the first sign of disrespect.
-What I want to do in these videos is help you to understand that, and help you get your self-worth back.
+What I want to do in my posts is help you to understand that, and help you get your self-worth back.

 So what can you do about it?
 Firstly, learn about it, know the tricks the narc will play, familiarize yourself with them, and know that nothing you try to say or do will change them.
 You can’t reason with them.
 You as a person deserve to have the freedom to spend time with anyone you wish to spend time with, and this is not something that should be censored by your significant other.
 Know this!
 Know that you should not need anyone’s permission or approval to have friends, or other people in your life who need you.
 Be willing to stand up for yourself and don’t give in to ridiculous demands.